 I have additional commitments such as being a Director on the Board of Directors of a non-profit organization which provides Art instruction.
 I volunteer at a school in Peel to teach grade 1 students how to read and improve their fluency.
 I was helping out twice a week and scaled back when I decided to take on this course so I’ve been managing with one day each week.
 I also scaled back my volunteer work at a field study teaching site from once a week to once a month.
 I have been able to keep up with my tutoring 3 and ½ hours over the course of three days each week.
 These are my regular responsibilities which don’t include things that are not expected such as planning a visit and visiting a school mate in the hospital out of town, getting materials from the library from my University which is out of town, planning a Birthday Party for my daughter, going to meetings for the Board, going to a visitation of an old friend’s Mom (which demands emotional energy), going to physio appointments, dentist appointments for myself (in an emergency situation when I accidentally chipped my tooth) and for my daughter’s regular cleaning, and shovelling copious amounts of snow.
 This is all above the responsibilities of keeping house and home, cooking, tidying, groceries, social media, exercise, extra curricular activities that my daughter is involved in which, because I am the primary caregiver, are my responsibilities (although I have leaned on my husband for some help), etc.

 I feel as though I have been managing to my fullest ability which is great.
 However, I am realizing that this can’t continue on a regular basis.
-I would like to apply my experience to a position in the work force, because I think I can manage this way of life (except for March Break – I would’ve asked my employer to take that week off J ).
+I would like to apply my experience to a position where I can reap some rewards, because I think I can manage this way of life (except for March Break – I would’ve asked my employer to take that week off J ).

 Other suggestions to improve this course so that it is more manageable for me include, since you added the Professional Learning Activity this session, perhaps you could have substituted it with one of the other activities instead of adding it to the work load.
 Or you could combine two of the activities so that the same material is covered but maybe not as thoroughly as you would prefer.
 I think all of the Activities were beneficial to my learning and professional development in ways that have extended my learning that I might not otherwise have been inclined to do without the encouragement that this course provides.